 Thursday Sept 19, 2019 at 9PM Performance Anxiety Readings, a live event via Skype featuring the poetry of Bob Crawford, Kristin Garth, Midge Goldberg, Owen Grey, Rhina Espaillat, A.M.
 Juster, Alfred Nicol, Chris O’ Carroll, Tom Snarsky, and Toni Treadway

-Thursday, May 2, 2019, 7 PM.
+Thursday, Sept.
+5, 2019 at 7 PM.
 Etz Hayim Synagogue, 1 1/2 Hood Road, Derry, NH.
 I Asked For Wonder: Abraham Joshua Heschel wrote, “Never once in my life did I ask God for success or wisdom or power or fame.
-I asked for wonder, and he gave it to me.
-Midge Goldberg, along with poets Alfred Nicol and Robert Crawford, will explore the role of wonder in their poetry.
-Ms. Goldberg, Mr. Nicol and Mr. Crawford are all recipients of the Richard Wilbur Poetry Award for their books, Nicol for Winter Light in 2004, Crawford for The Empty Chair in 2011, and Goldberg for Snowman’s Code in 2015.
-Robert Crawford is currently the Poet Laureate of Derry.
-The reading by the three poets will be followed by an open mic.
+I asked for wonder, and he gave it to me.”
+Poets Midge Goldberg, Robert Crawford and Alfred Nicol explore the role of wonder in their poetry.

 Saturday, May 18, 2019.
 7 PM.
 Emma Andrews Library, 77 Purchase Street, Newburyport, MA 01950.
 Five poets who have an association with Karen Kelsay Books will read new work, including Karen Kelsay herself, Jean Kreiling, Rhina P. Espaillat, Toni Treadway and Alfred Nicol.